Expand our choirs

 We will invest in our Cathedral Choir and Choristers, ensuring that this long-standing tradition of musical excellence and lifelong learning continues for generations to come.

-We are rebuilding the Cathedral organ, originally constructed in 1666 by Thomas Harris, and which represents the only complete 17th-century Cathedral organ case in the country.
+Specialist organ builders at Nicholson & Co Ltd are working hard to build a new organ for the next generation and revitalise the historic 1666 case.
 Associated with illustrious musicians like Sir Herbert Brewer, John Stafford-Smith and Ivor Novello, it is recognised as one of the most historically significant instruments of its kind in the world.

 The new organ will not only inspire future musicians but also engage the wider community through our Organ Academy, further enriching Gloucester Cathedral's world-class music offerings.